 Return to Research

-Binghamton University plans to enable research and creative activities to resume in line with standards set by New York state and the Centers for Disease Control and Prevention.
-Our Return to Research subcommittee, in consultation with Environmental Health and Safety experts and the Public Health Advisory Group, created a set of protocols and expectations that will govern our return to research.
-Here you'll find guidance documents as well as a form that must be completed before you return to campus spaces such as laboratories and studios or to off-site field work.
-Our aim is to allow as many groups to resume research activities as possible while at the same time ensuring that people are able to access appropriate protective gear, significantly reduce density in our facilities and follow social distancing guidelines.
-These protocols apply to wet and dry labs, studios and multi-user facilities; the campus libraries are developing a separate set of protocols.
-Faculty members who apply to resume research activities should have an answer within five days of submitting an application.
+Binghamton University plans to enable research, scholarly and creative activities (RSCA) to resume in line with standards set by New York state and the Centers for Disease Control and Prevention.
+Our Return to Research subcommittee, in consultation with Environmental Health and Safety experts and the Public Health Advisory Group, created a set of protocols and expectations that will govern our return to these activities.
+Here you'll find guidance documents as well as applicable forms that must be completed before you return to campus spaces such as laboratories and studios, conduct off-site field work, or resume certain types of research with humans subjects.
+Our aim is to allow as many groups to resume these activities as possible while at the same time ensuring that people are able to access appropriate protective gear, significantly reduce density in our facilities and follow social distancing guidelines.
+The current protocols apply to wet and dry labs, studios and multi-user facilities, and certain research with humans subjects.
+The campus libraries are developing a separate set of protocols.
+Faculty members who apply to resume research, scholarly and creative activities should have an answer within five days of submitting an application.
 These protocols will likely evolve as new information becomes available and as new issues arise.

 Binghamton research town hall meetings

 The Division of Research will hold town hall meetings with the research community on an ongoing basis to provide updates about the campus' response to the coronavirus.
 The meetings will be recorded so people can watch them later if they're unable to attend.

 The Office of Emergency Management can provide a modest amount of supplies while everyone is trying to restock their PPE.
 The office has procedural (ear loop) masks, nitrile gloves, hand sanitizer and some N95 masks.
 OEM has a list of vendors that are advertising PPE, which is posted on the Return to Research page.